What are lab-grown diamonds?

-More Fun - Lab-grown diamonds are usually white or colorless, but they can also be yellow, blue, or even green, depending on the process.
+More Fun - Lab-grown diamonds are usually white or colorless, but they can also be pink, yellow, blue, or even green, depending on the process.
 Rapid technological advancements mean new techniques will allow us to grow diamonds in various fancy colors, enabling even more unique design options.

 Limitations of lab-grown diamonds

 Lack of Imperfection - While most lab-grown diamonds are colorless and have excellent clarity, they do not have the unique imperfections that set them apart and make them special.

 Lack of Rarity - Lab-grown diamonds are made in a lab and therefore are theoretically infinite in quantity.
 If one-of-a-kind rarity is what you are looking for, you should look into other gems.

 Lack of Geological History - Some people like the idea of wearing something that has been around for millions of years.
 This is because geological formations such as volcanoes and glaciers, as well as their impact on the environment, help tell the geological story of the Earth.

 The 4C’s of Choosing a Lab-Grown Diamond

 When it is time to shop for a lab-grown diamond, it’s essential to keep the fundamentals of buying lab-grown diamonds in mind.

 In 1953, the Gemological Institute of America (GIA) invented the International Diamond Grading System and the 4Cs: cut, clarity, color, and carat weight.
 Lab-grown diamonds are most typically graded using this standard 4Cs method, considered the global standard for assessing their quality.